-A comparison of the responses of staff members of different sexual orientations reveals some variation in terms of how staff members experience the institution.15 In general, staff members who identify as asexual, bisexual, gay, lesbian or queer show lower levels of satisfaction than those who identify as heterosexual, although there was a fair amount of variation in terms of the levels of satisfaction of each of these categories.
+A comparison of the responses of staff members of different sexual orientations reveals some variation in terms of how staff members experience the institution.
+15 In general, staff members who identify as asexual, bisexual, gay, lesbian or queer show lower levels of satisfaction than those who identify as heterosexual, although there was a fair amount of variation in terms of the levels of satisfaction of each of these categories.
 Issues relating to sexual orientation did not feature prominently in the open-ended feedback and so it is difficult to get a sense of exactly how staff members of different sexual orientations experience the institution and to know what aspects of RU's institutional culture are experienced as particularly alienating.
 It should also be noted that because official records are not kept in relation to staff members' sexual orientation, it is difficult to know if people of any particular sexual orientation were sufficiently represented in the sample.
-What we can conclude from the survey is that heterosexual staff members.
+What we can conclude from the survey is that heterosexual staff members do appear to feel more comfortable and generally more included at RU than do other staff members.
 Further research into how the institution is experienced by members of the LGBTQI community and by those who identify as asexual would be helpful in order to make RU's institutional culture more inclusive.